NCAR/ccpp-framework/doc/auto_clone_constituents.md

    `(tfreeze, errmsg, errflg)`; the run phase already triggers auto-clone registration of `cloud_ice_dry_mixing_ratio`.

-No `long_name` additions to the metadata were necessary — capgen-ng synthesises the long_name from the standard name automatically (see the defaults section above).
+No `long_name` additions to the metadata were necessary — capgen synthesises the long_name from the standard name automatically (see the defaults section above).